matpakke/Google-Cybersecurity/Course 4 - Tools of the Trade - Linux and SQL/Course 4 Glossary.md

-**Package:** A piece of software that can be combined with other packages to form an application **Package manager:** A tool that helps users install, manage, and remove packages or applications **Parrot:** An open-source distribution that is commonly used for security **Penetration test (pen test):** A simulated attack that helps identify vulnerabilities in systems, networks, websites, applications, and processes
+**Package:** A piece of software that can be combined with other packages to form an application **Package manager:** A tool that helps users install, manage, and remove packages or applications **Parrot:** An open-source distribution that is commonly used for security **Penetration test (pen test):** A simulated attack that helps identify vulnerabilities in systems, networks, websites, applications, and processes.
+Penetration testing tools in KALI LINUX such as Metasploit can be used to look for and exploit vulnerabilities on machines, Burp Suite is another tool that helps to test for weaknesses in web applications and, John the Ripper is a tool used to guess passwords.
 **Peripheral devices:** Hardware components that are attached and controlled by the computer system **Permissions:** The type of access granted for a file or directory **Primary key:** A column where every row has a unique entry